eliasmattern/PsyTestPro/README.md

 Example command of a task: ```python ./path/to/your_script.py {CustomVariableName}```

-### :outbox_tray: Export experiments
+### :outbox_tray: Export Test Battery

-This will export all your experiments, their tasks and schedule.
+This will export all your suites, their tasks and schedule.
 It will create a CSV in the `./exports/` folder.
-You can use this CSV to Import the experiments again.
+You can use this CSV to Import the suite again.
 ><p style="color: #CC7F7F; font-size: 0.8em; line-height: 1.1em;">
 >NOTE: This will not export your own scripts.
 You will have to transfer these by yourself.</p>

-### :inbox_tray: Import experiments
+### :inbox_tray: Import Test Battery

-This allows you to choose a CSV on your computer to import Experiments and their tasks
+This allows you to choose a CSV on your computer to import Suites and their tasks

 ## Citation